Giveth/giveth-dapp/README.md

 The rest of the configuration can be found in `configuration.js`

 ### Analytics
-Google analytics and Hotjar can be enabled per environment:
+Google Analytics and Hotjar can be enabled per environment:
 ```
     analytics: {
       ga_UA: 'UA-12345678-1',     // Your Google Analytics tracking code